 A short bio appears below.
-If you are interested in the complete Curriculum Vitae of Paul Waldau, click on the icon in the bottom right of the following to download a copy.
+If you are interested in the complete Curriculum Vitae of Paul Waldau, a link to a draft dated Jun22, 2015, appears at the bottom of this page.

 Paul Waldau is an educator, scholar and activist working at the intersection of animal studies, ethics, law, religion, and cultural studies.
-He is a Professor at Canisius College in Buffalo, New York, where he has been the senior faculty member for Canisius' on-line graduate program in Anthrozoology since its inception in 2011 (www.canisius.edu/anthrozoology/).
+He is a Professor at Canisius College in Buffalo, New York, where he is the Director and senior faculty member for the on-line graduate program in Anthrozoology (www.canisius.edu/anthrozoology/).

-In Spring 2014, Paul again is teaching "Animal Law" at Harvard Law School as the Barker Visiting Professor of Animal Law.
+In Spring 2014, Paul taught again taught "Animal Law" at Harvard Law School as the Barker Visiting Professor of Animal Law.
 He also teaches the Harvard Summer Term's online course "Animals: Religion and Ethics."
 He serves as well as the President of the Religion and Animals Institute (www.relgionandanimals.org).

 Paul holds a Doctor of Philosophy degree from University of Oxford, a Juris Doctor degree from UCLA Law School, and a Master of Arts degree from Stanford University in Religious Studies.
 He is the author or editor of five books.